Communication-Efficient Federated Learning With Data and Client Heterogeneity: CONVERGENCE ANALYSIS

-Under this convention, the first two terms essentially recovers the convergence bound provided by Karimireddi et al.~\cite{karimireddy2020scaffold} for FedAvg if we assume that $H = \Theta(K)$ and that $s = \Theta(n)$; this reference also provided arguments showing that the dependency in $\sigma$ and $G$ should be inherent in the heterogenenous data setting that we consider~\cite[Section 3.2]{karimireddy2020scaffold}.
+\paragraph{Discussion.} The result shows non-trivial trade-offs between the convergence speed of the algorithm, the variance of the local distributions (given by $\sigma$ and $G$), the sampling set size $s$, and individual client speeds $H_i$.
+We now examine it across relevant parameter regimes.

+Let us first consider the case where the clients are \emph{homogenous}, i.e. $H = H_i = H_{\min}, \forall i$.
+If assume that the maximum number of local steps $K$ is constant, then we also get constant $H$ since $K \geq H$.
+Then, our bound is asymptotically-optimal.
+Specifically, the first two upper bound terms achieve the ``optimal'' speedup $\sqrt{sT}$ with respect to the sampling parameter $s$ and the number of iterations $T$ for the non-convex case.
+The third term contains similar ``nuisance factors'' as the second term, with the addition of the $n^3$ factor, which is directly due to asynchrony.
+Crucially, this larger third term is divided by $T$, as opposed to $\sqrt T$; since $T$ is our asymptotic parameter, the whole third term is commonly assumed to be negligible~\citep{lu2020moniqua}.
+Thus, in this case essentially the entire overhead of asynchrony and quantization is ``offloaded'' onto the third term, which becomes negligible as $T$ grows.

-In practice, it should be reasonable to assume that $H = \Theta(K)$, that is, that on average each client $i$ will have completed its local steps on the old version of the model $X^i$ when being contacted: otherwise, the sampling frequency of the server is too high, and prevents clients from making progress on their local optimization, and the server should simply decrease it.
+For equal speeds $H_i = H$ and \emph{non-constant} local steps $K$, it is reasonable to assume that $H = \Theta(K)$: on average, each client $i$ will have completed a significant fraction of its local steps on the old version of the model $X^i$ when being contacted.
+(Otherwise, the sampling frequency of the server is too high, and the server should simply decrease it.)
+If $H = \Theta(K)$, our algorithm also gets linear speedup with respect to the parameter $H$ in terms of reducing the impact of the variance $\sigma^2$, in the second term.
+These dependencies match some of the best known bounds for standard FedAvg, in a similar learning rate regime: without asynchrony and quantization, we asymptotically recover the FedAvg bounds~\citep{karimireddy2020scaffold}.

+Finally, take the interesting case of \emph{heterogeneous client speeds} $H_i$.
+The first term is not affected, and the third term remains negligible as long as the ``slowdown'' of the slowest node is not asymptotic in the total steps $T$.
+In the second term, there is a remarkable difference between the \emph{variance terms} $\sigma^2 / H_i^2$, which decrease proportionally to the client speeds, and the \emph{discrepancy term} $2KG^2$, which only gets decreased proportionally to the square of $H_{\min}$, the speed of the lowest node.
+This is inherent: since the local data distributions are \emph{heterogenous}, the system cannot make progress in the discrepancy term without contributions from the slowest node.
+As such, our results are compatible with the trade-offs between asynchrony and data heterogeneity in FedNova~\citep{fednova}.

+To simplify the discussion, the Theorem statement considers a parametrization of the quantizer under which the impact of quantization noise is subsumed into the third upper bound term.
+For a more fine-grained upper bound result, please see Appendix~\ref{appendix:full-convergence}.